mapeditor/tiled-to-godot-export/README.md

 - [ ] Support for image layers
 - [x] Support for tile objects, which are exported to Godot as Sprite nodes.
 (Other types of objects are not yet included.)
 - [ ] Full support for object layers, which are exported as StaticBody2D, Area2D or LightOccluder2D for shapes (depending on the type property) and as Sprite for tiles
+- [x] Support for group layers
-- [ ] Support for group layers, which are exported as Node2Ds
+- [x] Custom properties for maps, layers, and objects are exported as metadata.
-- [ ] Custom properties for maps, layers, tilesets, and objects are exported as metadata.
-Custom properties on tiles can be exported into the TileSet resource
+- [ ] Custom properties for tilesets on tiles can be exported into the TileSet resource
 - [ ] Map background layer exported as a parallax background

 Legend: ticked = done, unticked = to do